Rome – Eating in the Medieval Centro Storico

 However at €19.50 (€22 at Fiumicino airport) this is a bit of a rip-off really when you think that I paid €3 for a larger, fresher and therefore better tasting ball of cheese just a few kilometers down the coast at Sperlonga, in the Pontina region.
 Also a warm glass of Sauvignon cost me €4, not good.
 The service was so nice though that I forgave them just about everything.

 On closer study of the menu, they did seem to have good value lunch trays for €12.50, using speciality cheeses and hams available from regions all over Italy.
 The cheese option has three other types of cheese and two marmalades (Mandarin and red onion) with oven baked crostini.
 The meat option has three cured meats, including a favourite of mine, Prosciutto di San Daniele with crostini and tomato pesto.
 There are lots of salads available so it’s probably a good place for veggies.
 And in this square, a good spot for people-watching too with a large outside terrace and chairs of different heights, although the tables are a little cramped.
-One opening near you soon?
+There will probably be one opening near you soon.

 Il Gelato di San Crispino (Intermediate A), 3 Pizza della Madallena